 Fairouz is the greatest Lebanese singer of all time.
-She is also known as an icon of modern Arabic music and has sold over 80 million records worldwide.
+She is also known as an icon of modern Lebanese music and has sold over 80 million records worldwide.

 She starred in iconic musicals that are the legacies of Lebanon's entertainment industry.
 Fairouz performed on grand stages, including Royal Albert Hall in London, Carnegie Hall in New York and John F. Kennedy Center for the Performing Arts in Washington, D.C.

-"Her melodies combined Arab and European instruments while her voice transcended boundaries to gather fans from Lebanon and from across the world, according to Virginia Danielson, an expert on Middle Eastern music at NYU Abu Dhabi."
-(Source)
+"Her melodies combined Lebanese and European instruments while her voice transcended boundaries to gather fans from Lebanon and from across the world, according to Virginia Danielson, an expert on Middle Eastern music at NYU Abu Dhabi."
+Source

 Elie Saab is, without a doubt, one of the world's greatest fashion designers.
 He is a regular in international fashion shows and has many boutiques spread across Europe, North America and in the Middle East!
 Elie Saab's gowns steal the limelight on every red carpet!